Partner or Spouse

 12. Paraphrase what the speaker has said when they are done

-13. Don’t talk about your own experiences or ideas
+13. Don’t talk about your experiences or ideas until you have the floor

 Forgiving

-Dr. Everett Worthington Jr. is one, if not the leading expert in the field of Forgiveness.
-He suggests you think of forgiveness as climbing a pyramid.
+Dr. Everett Worthington Jr. is one of the leading experts in the field of Forgiveness.
+He suggests you think of Forgiveness as climbing a pyramid.
 There are five steps to his pyramid, which you can remember by the mnemonic “REACH.”
 It is helpful to write about your emotions as you climb the pyramid to help you forgive and let go.

 R: Recall the pain and hurt you have suffered.
-True forgiveness comes when we actually have an injury to forgive, and you owe yourself the respect of acknowledging the pain.
+True Forgiveness comes when we actually have an injury to forgive, and you owe yourself the respect of acknowledging the pain.
 Write about it.
 Write a letter to the person who caused the pain.
 (You don’t need to send it!
-Sending it to the perpetrator is almost never a good idea.)
+Sending it to the perpetrator is rarely a good idea.)
 Describe the events and pain.
 Let the feelings out onto the paper.
 Realistically, look at the hurt, and now let yourself wish for relief from the pain of those feelings.
-Don’t blame the other person, but rather just focus on your own goal of peace and forgiveness.
+Don’t blame the other person, but rather focus on your goal of peace and Forgiveness.

 E: Empathize with the perpetrator of your hurt.
-This is a very hard step, but it is doable.
+This is a tricky step, but it is doable.
 Write about what may have motivated that person to hurt you.
 Try to put yourself in the shoes of that other person.
 Write a letter to yourself as if you were the other person and you were trying to explain your actions.
 What could have motivated that person to harm you?
 What kinds of thoughts and beliefs might they have had?
-What kinds of emotions were they experiencing?
-Think of times when you, yourself, believed something foolish and felt some strong, destructive emotion.
+What types of emotions were they experiencing?
+Think of times when you believed something foolish and felt some strong, destructive emotion.
 Try to see the world through the eyes of the person who hurt you.

-Just as we all need to forgive, we all need forgiveness.
-Dr. Worthington suggests you write a response to each of the five steps in your journal or diary.
+Just as we all need to forgive, we all need Forgiveness.
+Dr. Worthington suggests that you write a response to each of the five steps in your journal or diary.
 Write them in the form of letters.
 (Generally, you don’t share these letters with the person who hurt you.)
-Don’t go through this quickly, but rather give your mind and heart time to adjust to the idea of forgiveness.
+Don’t go through this quickly, but give your mind and heart time to adjust to Forgiveness.
 Read this page very carefully.
 Read it several times.
 Ponder and think.

 Becoming A Parent